-The entire system of planning and assessing the work of central and local organisations, enterprises and collective farms must stimulate their interest in higher targets dissemination of plan and the maximum progressive production experience.
+The entire system of planning and assessing the work of central and local organisations, enterprises and collective farms must stimulate their interest in higher plan targets and the maximum dissemination of progressive production experience.
 Initiative and successes in finding and using new ways of improving the quantitative and qualitative indexes of production should be specially encouraged.